aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/add_connector/_index.md

 ## add_connector {#shapetype-float-float-float-float-bool}
-Creates a new Connector, tunes it from default template and adds it to the end of the collection.
+Creates a new Connector and adds it to the end of the collection.

 ### Returns